mrshakil015/JavaScript/JS_React.md

 **Stop Propagation:**<br>
 The stopPropagation() method of the event interface prevents further propagation of the current event in the capturing and building phases.
+**Event Delegation:**<br>
+Event Delegation is basically a pattern to handle events efficiently Instead of adding an event listner to each and every similar element, we can add an event listener to a parent element and call an event on a partifular target using the .target propery tof the event object.

 </details>